-We aim to be flexible and to create as little burden on partner grantees as is reasonable through the grant making process to enable you to get on with your work – we recognise that you are the experts in what you do.
+We aim to be flexible and to create as little burden on partner organsations as is reasonable through the grant making process to enable you to get on with your work – we recognise that you are the experts in what you do.

 We appreciate updates on particular successes or challenges and expect you to let us know of any significant changes to your organisation or funded activities during the course of a grant.

-While our Trustees and staff want to see as much work being carried out as possible and make regular visits to learn from partner grantees, we have limited capacity and it is not possible to visit every organisation.
+While our Board and staff want to see as much work being carried out as possible and make regular visits to learn from partner organsations, we have limited capacity and it is not possible to visit every organisation.
 We will contact you if there is an opportunity to arrange a visit.
 Similarly, it is rarely possible for us to attend events you may invite us to.
 It’s not because we aren’t interested, but because of our limited capacity.

 The report should illustrate how the grant has made a difference.

 It is up to you to decide what to put in your report, but since most of the grants given by the A B Charitable Trust are for core costs, the kind of information included in the narrative section of your annual report and accounts would be a good basis.
 If the funding was for a particular project, then please report accordingly.

 It is always useful to have quantitative information (such as the number of people supported) as well as qualitative (such as anecdotal feedback from people supported) included in your report.

 We don’t expect your report to be longer than a couple of sides of A4.